search ]

 What is Gutenberg?

-The goal of the new Gutenberg editor is to make the writing and editing process easier and to enable many new alignment and design options, especially for those who have just started working with WordPress.
-Before we continue, let’s see how the classic editor compares to the new Gutenberg:
+Gutenberg’s goal is to make writing and editing easier and to enable alignment and design options that were not possible with the classic editor.
+Before we continue, here is how the classic editor compares to Gutenberg:

 The Current (Classic) Editor of WordPress